pascal-bach/glamkit-eventtools/docs/overview.rst

             |---Romeo and Juliet
                 |---Romeo and Juliet with Director's talk

-Child events can automatically inherit some attributes from parent events.
+Variation events can automatically inherit some attributes from template events.

-To define inherited fierds, declare an EventMeta class in your Event model:
+To define inherited fields, declare an EventMeta class in your Event model:

     class Event(EventModel):
         ...